AlistairDriscoll/project-2/README.md

       announce = "Lizard poisons Spock!";
       return ["Win", announce];
     }
-    // analyse if player choice is spock
+    // analyze if player choice is Spock
   } else if (op1 == 'Spock') {

     if ((op2 == "Rock")) {